Apiquet/utils/README.md

 - uncompress: a program to uncompress files (tar.gz, tar, zip, etc.)

-- video_manager: a program to manager videos with several options
+- video_manager: a program to manage videos with several options